kirbydesign/designsystem/.github/CONTRIBUTING.md

 });
 ```

-We do not necessarily denote each part of AAA with a comment as in the above example (it is okay if you do) but at least use spacing to seperate the different parts of the test.
+We do not necessarily denote each part of AAA with a comment as in the above example (it is okay if you do) but at least use spacing to separate the different parts of the test.

 A test will not always have all parts of AAA - sometimes it may only be necessary to assert, as is the case in the following test: